 When was the last time you sat down to enjoy a meal, without fear that your denture would shift about uncomfortably as you tried to chew?
 What about smiling?
 Does it feel like ages since you actually smiled confidently, without feeling concerned that your friends or family would fixate on your incomplete smile?
 If so, it could be time to talk to your prosthetic dentist about how prosthetic treatment could help to complete your smile both beautifully and securely.
 Dental bridges and dental implants, for instance, are just two of the many prosthetic options available, that can help to inspire confidence after adult tooth loss.
 Tooth implants cost a lot.
 Are teeth implants worth the cost?

 We recommend dental implants as a way to replace missing and damaged teeth.
-Teeth implants are a secure, long lasting option for those who have lost teeth to accident or periodontal disease.
+Implant crowns are a secure, long lasting option for those who have lost teeth to accident or periodontal disease.
 While dental implants have a high success rate, they are not for everyone.
 Certain health conditions and lifestyle choices may limit your ability to receive implants successfully.
 The following is a general guide to patient candidacy for dental implants.
 Please remember, this is only a guide.
 Dr. James Fondriest works closely with his patients to determine the best dental procedures to meet their individual needs.

 Many people don’t realize that over time removable dentures can become less comfortable, and often downright ill fitting.
 This is often due to bone loss or changes in the jaw that can occur as a result of aging, and particularly tooth loss.
 It can also be due to general wear on the denture, itself.
 For these reasons, most dentists recommend replacing dentures every three to eight years, though this is just a general guideline.

 Are teeth implants worth it to improve comfort and confidence